Proven-Paradox/shaper-system/Handbook.md

 Damage: x3
 Effect: This Attack can only be used on a [Flat Footed](#flat-footed) target.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 7 MP to increase its damage multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A cheap shot at an opponent who is not ready.
-This could be a thrown dagger, setting off a sneakily place trap, a sucker punch, or anything similar.
+This could be a dagger strike from a hidden position, setting off a sneaky trap, a sucker punch, or anything similar.

 #### Snipe
 Attack